chasewyrick/Administrator-Control-Panel/README.md

 10. Change the content of the new list item to that of the new page.
 But make sure the href="" is the address to the folder you created before otherwise the link wont function.

-11. Follow section two on How to impliment into your website.
+11. Follow section two on How to implement into your website.

 12. This is the most important step.
 Go back to your MySQL database and INSERT into your database all the text sections of the new page.

 13. Next you need to edit the index.php file in the /edit/newpage/ directory.
 Go and copy and paste the indicated form sections paste it under the next for each page field you have.
 Then go through and change each of the keywords to that of the field that form section will account for.

 14. Next access the control panel and go to the edit section of the navbar and click it.
 If it works your new page should show there.
 Click it and it should take you to your editing page.
 If the new text shows in the text fields.
 Then all is well.
 15. Now navigate to your website and see if the text is showing.
 If it is.
 Try making a edit to the page.
-If the edit shows its all good.
+If the edit shows it’s all good.

 16. Any issues create a new issue in the issues section and I will assist the best I can.

-NOTE: I am continually changing things on this repo.
-When I feel a release is in order I will release a new version in the releases.
-Otherwise the master branch is always changing and if you download it as a .zip file I do not guarantee it to work as intended.
-So do so at your own risk.

-Version: 2.5.0 Pre-Release 1

-If there are any issues please email me: me@laughingquoll.net

-Changelog:
-2.4.5:
-Updated defunkt MySQL codes.
-Now running MySQLi
-2.4.4
-Added a unified settings file.
-Cleaned up code.
-Also fixed an issue where login page would allow any password.
+<h3>Condition of Use:</h3>
+By using this "software" you agree to abide by the following terms.
+Failure to do so may result in persecution.
+The Footer.php file must not be removed or changed without direct permission of the author (LaughingQuoll).
+The LICENCE.md file must remain in all copies / distributions of the "software" and not be modified.

+<h3>Disclaimer:<h3>
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.